BerjisTech/GiftersClub-iOS/IAP.md

 ## App Integration (Already Implemented)

-- `StoreKitService` loads products, performs purchases, and POSTs to a Supabase Edge Function for validation and crediting.
+- `StoreKitService` loads products, performs purchases, and credits tokens by calling the same `purchase-tokens` Supabase Edge Function that web/Android invoke after Flutterwave payments.
 - `TokenTopUpSheet` lists packs (with prices) and highlights a recommended pack when there's a shortfall; on success it refreshes the user balance and closes with a success callback.

 Update these when you finalize product IDs or token counts: